SSEYO - The IM Past

 Although SSEYO pioneered many things, it was best known through Brian Eno's use of SSEYO Koan in his 1996 released Generative Music 1 with SSEYO Koan Software (published by SSEYO and Opal Music) and also “miniMIXA”, a powerful mobile music mixer first released in 2004.

-In 2002 SSEYO was acquired by Tao Group which then went bust in 2007, which was why we then started Intermorphic - we wanted to continue our life's work in creating generative apps to help generate ideas and deliver unique "inmo" experiences.
+In 2002 SSEYO was acquired by Tao Group whose assets were sold in 2007, which was why we then started Intermorphic - we wanted to continue our life's work in creating generative apps to help generate ideas and deliver unique "inmo" experiences.
 But, where did SSEYO Koan go?
 It evolved into Intermorphic Noatikl of course!

 Please refer to the Internet Archive Wayback Machine to view the old SSEYO website and for further details on SSEYO or Tao (you may need to be patient as the IAWM is a bit temperamental).